You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in ⎕SE

 function.

-If there is a later version available all necessary steps will be executed; eventually the new version number will be reported.
+All necessary steps will be executed; eventually the new version number will be reported.

 Notes: